ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 ## < House of the Dead: Scarlet Dawn > PC lightgun aiming

-For TeknoParrot, follow the instructions of [lightgun emulation option 2](#option-2-lightgun-emulation-replacing-gamepad-stick), and assign keys for example:
+For TeknoParrot.
+Follow the instructions of [lightgun emulation option 2](#option-2-lightgun-emulation-replacing-gamepad-stick), and assign keys for example:

 Trigger: Gamepad A, Back: Gamepad Back/View
 <br>